nehakalra54/acrolinx-sidebar-demo-osx/README.md

     NSMutableDictionary *sidebarOptions = [self createSidebarOptionsForPlugin];

-    // Parameter to make the sidebar readonly.
+    // Parameter to make the sidebar read only.
     //[sidebarOptions setValue:@"true" forKey:@"readOnlySuggestions"];

     [[[self sidebarController] JSInterface] initializeSidebarWithOptions:sidebarOptions];
 }
 ```

 * The framework provides a method to create the sidebar options needed for initializing the sidebar.
-The options include required version information and client signature etc. The Plugin can add more options keys like "readOnlySuggestions" if needed.
+The options include required version information,  client signature and so on.
+If needed, the plugin can add more option keys like "readOnlySuggestions".

 ## Extraction and Lookup